namedottxt/python-lrclib/README.md

 # python-lrclib
-Fetches lyrics from lrclib.net for every song in the current folder
+Fetches lyrics from lrclib.net for every song in the current folder and saves them as a `.lrc` file

 ## Quick run: